- Treatment Options

 The Importance of Involving a Mesothelioma Specialist in the Treatment of MPM

 MPM is a rare cancer which affects less than 3,000 people per year in the United States.
 Many oncologists and pulmonologists see few if any cases of mesothelioma in their careers.
 In addition to its rarity, MPM, which often presents as a thin sheet-like tumor surrounding the lung, poses many unique challenges when it comes to treatment.

 For these reasons it is crucially important that patients diagnosed with MPM seek treatment, or at least a second opinion, from a mesothelioma specialist.
 A mesothelioma specialist is a doctor, typically a thoracic surgeon or oncologist, who has treated over one hundred MPM patients and published articles on MPM.
-That is why here at Pacific Mesothelioma Centre our focus has remained for our specialists to not only educate patients on all Mesothelioma treatments as well as the next steps on all diagnosis, but play their part to ensure an effective treatment.
+At Pacific Mesothelioma Center, our focus is to educate patients on treatment options, provide next steps on diagnoses, and help with effective mesothelioma treatment.

 A mesothelioma specialist will have specialized knowledge regarding diagnostic testing to determine important details such as the precise cell-type, staging, and location of the tumor.
 A specialist will also have the most up to date knowledge about available mesothelioma treatments and the experience to recommend the best treatments given the specific attributes of a patient’s tumor.